tjcuddihy/dotfiles/README.rst

 Supermitch Dotfiles
 ===================

-Here they are.
+Various dotfiles and settings.

 Installation
 ------------

-Run the Python script `setup.py` to create symlinks in your home directory.
+Run `python setup.py` to create symlinks in your home directory.

 The script will create backups of existing files, or skip existing symlinks.